How Page Segmentation May Be Understood by Google

 Although the segmentation process described with reference to FIGS. 4-7 was described as segmenting a document based on geographic signals that correspond to business listings, the general hierarchical segmentation technique could more generally be applied to any type of signal in a document.

 For example, instead of using geographic signals that correspond to business listings, images in a document may be used (image signals).
 The segmentation process may then be applied to help determine what text is relevant to what image.

 Alternatively, the segmentation process described with reference to acts 403 and 404 may be performed on a document without partitioning the document based on a signal.
 The identified hierarchical segments may then be used to guide classifiers that identify portions of documents which are more or less relevant to the document (e.g., navigational boilerplate is usually less relevant than the central content of a page).

-Google’s Reasonable Surfer patent described how Google might pass along different amounts of PageRank to different links based upon a number of features associated with those links.
+Google’s Reasonable Surfer patent described how Google might pass along different amounts of PageRank to different links based on a number of features associated with those links.
 Some of those features involved the location of those links on the pages where they were found.
-But that patent, like the review segmentation patent really didn’t go into much detail on how Google might break a page into different parts.
+But that patent, like the review segmentation patent, really didn’t go into much detail on how Google might break a page into different parts.

 This new patent does.

 It looks at the HTML of a page, and also looks at how the page might be displayed in a simulated browser to understand the different parts of a page, what their purpose might be, and where they are located on a page.

 Examples of some of the page segmentation processes driven by understanding these different parts of a page might include:

 Link analysis – links found in “different semantically distinct regions may be assigned different weights.”
 So, a link to another page that’s found in the footer of a page might be given less weight (or PageRank) than a link found in a more important section of the page.